 In 2010, Flughafen Zürich AG has defined a dedicated climate action commitment in combination with absolute climate reduction targets for 2030 and has joined the ACI Europe Airport Carbon Accreditation program directly at Level 3.
-Responding to the call for more ambition actions by the international communities, Flughafen Zurich AG has set the commitment in 2019 for a "Net Zero" carbon goal for 2050 and developed the corresponding roadmap in 2020 - both endorsed by the Management Board of Flughafen Zürich AG - that demonstrates how and at what costs this goal will be reached.
+Responding to the call for more ambitious actions by the international communities, Flughafen Zurich AG has set the commitment in 2019 for a "Net Zero" climate goal for 2050 and developed the corresponding roadmap in 2020 - both endorsed by the Management Board of Flughafen Zürich AG - that demonstrates how and at what costs this goal will be reached.
+Pursuant, the Board of Governors has requested in 2022 to accelerate the decarbonization with the ambition to reach Net Zero without offsetting by 2040 already.
+This is outlined in this updated roadmap.